 The abdomen is the area between the chest and the pelvis.
 It contains vital organs involved in digestion, such as the intestines and the liver.
-In addition, the lower right portion of the abdomen includes a part of the colon and the right ovary in women.
+In addition, the lower right portion of the abdomen includes a part of the colon and the right ovary in females.

-In some cases, a pain in the lower right abdomen can indicate a more serious condition that will require immediate medical assistance.
+In some cases, pain in the lower right abdomen can indicate a more serious condition that will require immediate medical assistance.

 Appendicitis

-When the pain is specific to the lower right abdomen, appendicitis is one of the most common causes.
-The appendix is a tube-like structure attached to the large intestines.
+When the pain is specific to the lower right abdomen, appendicitis is one of the

 Appendicitis occurs when the appendix inflames, causing pain in the middle of the abdomen that spreads to the right lower abdomen, where the pain becomes severe.

 In some cases, it may be necessary to remove the appendix to relieve the pain.
-Appendix removal poses no additional health risks.
+Appendix removal typically poses no additional health risks.

 Kidney stones

-Nephrolithiasis, also known as kidney stones, is a common condition.
-Minerals build up in the kidney to form stones, most composed of calcium.
+Nephrolithiasis, also known as kidney stones, is a

 The size of kidney stones can vary.
 The smaller stones can pass through the urinary system with ease, but larger stones can get stuck and cause severe pain around the lower back, side, abdomen, and groin.